Gandhi Medical College, Bhopal: Location

-Gandhi Medical College is in the Fatehgarh area on Sultania Road in Bhopal, Madhya Pradesh.
+Gandhi Medical College is located in the Fatehgarh area on Sultania Road in Bhopal, Madhya Pradesh.
 The college is situated on the ground Fatehgarh Fort once stood.

 History

 Gandhi Medical College, Bhopal was inaugurated on 13 August 1955 by Pt.
 Lal Bahadur Shastri.
 The college started its functioning in the building of the Polytechnic College with its first batch of 50 students and two departments: Anatomy and Physiology.
 The first Principal in 1955 was Dr. S.C.
 Sinha.
 The boys hostel was in the present Jehanuma Palace Hotel and the girls hostel was bracketed with the MLB college girls hostel at Banganga.

 After one year the foundation of an independent building was laid by Union Minister of Home Shri Govind Ballabh Pant on 15 September 1956.
 It took seven years to complete the construction.
 This finished building, housed in the historic Fort of Fatehgarh, was inaugurated by the first Prime Minister of India Pt.
 Jawaharlal Nehru, on 13 March 1963.
 Also in attendance were Begum Sajida Sultan of Bhopal, Governor Shri H.V.
 Pataskar, Chief Minister Shri B.R.
 Mandloi, Health Minister Mr. M.P.
 Dubey and Principal Dr. R.P.
 Singh.

 The foundation stone of the surgical and medical wards (Kamla Nehru Block known as KNB wards) was laid by Rajkumari Amrit Kaur the then Union Health Minister on 6 March 1955.
-The foundation stone of the boy's hostel was laid by King of Nepal Maharaj Mahendra Bir Vikram Shah Deo on 18 November 1955.
+The foundation stone of the boys' hostel was laid by King of Nepal Maharaj Mahendra Bir Vikram Shah Deo on 18 November 1955.

 Hospitals for men and women were established as Prince of Wales Hospital and Lady Linlithgo Lansdowne Hospital respectively.
 The hospital changed names with change of reigns.
 Prince of Wales Hospital became Hamidia Hospital and Lady Linlithgo became Sultania Zanana Hospital.
 Both remain part of Gandhi Medical College today.
 Lady Bhore Centre opposite Fire Brigade, Fatehgarh caters to antenatal and child welfare activities in addition to preventive and social medical counseling.